pandorasjuicebox/pandoras-resume/README.md

 ## Viewing your GitHub Page

 By the end of this section, you have:
-* Successfully viewed your resume on your GitHub Page in at least one of two methods
+* Successfully viewed your resume on your GitHub Page through at least one of two methods

 #### **Viewing Your GitHub Page By URL**
 1. Your main GitHub page is ```https://<Your GitHub Username>.GitHub.io/```.